sufideen/securebicep/README.md

 # securebicep
-This repo demonstrates how security is built in CI/CD pipelines  in this using Checkov, PS Rule
+This repo demonstrates how security is built in CI/CD pipelines  in this case using Checkov, PS Rule